-The Keepers’ Quarters area is well equipped with all the essentials needed to have a comfortable stay.
-The area of the house the keeper stays has: kitchen appliances, dishes, cooking utensils, small appliances (coffee maker, toaster, microwave, crock pot, gas grill, etc.), ironing board and iron, all cleaning supplies, and even a washer and a dryer.
+The keepers’ quarters area is well equipped with all the essentials needed to have a comfortable stay.
+The area of the house where the keeper stays has: kitchen appliances, dishes, cooking utensils, small appliances (coffee maker, toaster, microwave, crock pot, gas grill, etc.), ironing board and iron, all cleaning supplies, and even a washer and a dryer.
 There is free WIFI, a television with cable service, central air conditioning, a generator and plenty of space.
-We have a locked garage for keepers bikes or other recreational equipment.
+We have a locked storage building for keepers bikes or other recreational equipment.
 Keepers provide their own bed sheets, pillows, blankets, towels, and food.
-The living quarters are heated, but not air-conditioned (we have fans).
+The living quarters has a modern furnace and central air-conditioner.

-Mission Point Lighthouse keepers are two adults or occasionally we can schedule up to 4 adult keepers.
+Mission Point Lighthouse keepers are two high-energy adults (occasionally we can schedule up to 4 keepers).
 The bedroom has two single beds, which can be kept together for a couple or spread apart for friends or other relations.
 We also have a sleeper sofa in the living room.
 Keepers must be 18 or older.
 Children and pets are not allowed to stay at the lighthouse.
-Keepers are welcome to have friends or family visit the lighthouse in the evenings (after 5pm), but guests are not to overnight at the lighthouse.
+Keepers are welcome to have friends or family visit the lighthouse in the evenings (after 5 pm), but guests are not to overnight at the lighthouse.

-While the responsibilities are not difficult, Lighthouse Keepers do need to be able to climb the 37 steps to the tower to clean the windows and to sweep and vacuum daily.
-Keepers are also expected to perform some very simple ground maintenance on the lighthouse property (not mowing); light housekeeping and if time permits, a choice of maintenance projects (painting, minor repairs, etc.).
+While the responsibilities are not difficult, lighthouse keepers do need to be able to climb the 37 steps to the tower to spot clean the windows, sweep stairs and vacuum daily.
+Keepers are also expected to perform some very simple grounds maintenance on the lighthouse property (not mowing); light housekeeping and if time permits, a choice of maintenance projects (painting, minor repairs, etc.).
 We enjoy keepers with talents/experience that can benefit our historic property.
-Keepers also encourage and maintain visitation records; help with retail inventory maintenance and similar retail duties.
+Keepers also encourage and maintain visitation records; help with retail stocking and typical retail duties.
 Our retail tasks are very simple with the Square POS on WIFI/Bluetooth system, tax is included and all items are priced simply so giving change is easy.
 Of course, keepers need to be friendly and helpful to all visitors.

-The weekly schedule is Tuesday to Tuesday with arrival and departure in the late morning.
-One day off (Monday) is given each week.
-Upon arrival, the keepers will be trained for a few hours and given a tour of the house and grounds so everything is clear and understood.
+The normal weekly schedule is Tuesday to Tuesday with arrival in the afternoon and departure in the late morning.
+One day off (Wednesday) is given each week.
+Upon arrival, the keepers will be given a tour of the house and grounds so everything is clear and understood.
 Retail training starts on Thursday, the day the shop is open.
 (Cost is $200 for the week and $370 for 2 consecutive weeks if qualified.)
 A 2-week stay or more is happily encouraged, especially for repeat keepers.
 Nearly each year at least half of those scheduled are repeat keepers.

-Information about the brief history of Mission Point Lighthouse, as well as retail training, are both provided.
+Information about the brief history of Mission Point Lighthouse, as well as retail training, are provided.
 There is a thorough training manual provided too.
 Private access parking is available directly behind the lighthouse for keepers.
-Camping or use of motorhomes is not permitted.
-Many keepers choose to bring bikes or kayaks and we have a garage for recreation storage use.
+Camping or use of a motorhome is not permitted.
+Many keepers choose to bring bikes, SUP boards, kayaks etc. and we have a storage building for recreational storage use.

 How to Apply

 If you are interested in becoming a Lighthouse Keeper at Mission Point Lighthouse, you are not alone.
 We receive several applications monthly.
 Please click for the keeper application procedures, for the keeper handbook, and see the Keeper Tab for the keeper availability calendar.
 Be sure to read the entire handbook completely before applying.
-If your application is missing parts, you will be notified and put in the "incomplete applications" file.
+If your application is not complete, you will be notified and put in the "incomplete applications" file.
 A full application is required from each person.
 If not in same household you MUST fill out a separate application.
 Do not submit payment with application, we will let you know if your application is accepted and on the calendar, then invoice you.
 For in-season keepers, you must apply with a partner.
 For the off-season keepers, you can apply alone and some of the information in the Keeper Handbook will not apply.
-You can also view the keeper calendar on this website at the keeper calendar tab.
-Scheduling begins in August for the next season.
+Lighthouse manager does all keeper scheduling beginning in late fall or winter for the next season.
 It's best to get your application in ASAP to be on file.
 The schedule is usually full by January.
 No need to reapply annually, unless your address etc. has changed.
 You do need to email the manager annually with dates requested.